jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/FinalProject.markdown

 &nbsp;

-In 2017, while Greenland reported the highest prevalence, countries like Albania, Myanmar, Poland, Peru, and Romania displayed notably lower rates.
-We suggest that this divergence could stem from two potential reasons.
-First, depression might genuinely be less prevalent in these countries.
-Alternatively, due to the current state of these countries, limited resources and efforts might be put in when carrying out surveys and studies, thus, these lower rates may reflect the lack of interest or prioritization in mental health research in these countries.
+On the other hand, countries like Albania, Myanmar, Poland, Peru, and Romania displayed notably lower rates.
+Is this difference due to genuinely lower prevalence or limited resources and efforts in mental health research?
+Depression might genuinely be less prevalent in these countries.
+However, it may be due to the current state of these countries, limited resources and efforts might be put in when carrying out surveys and studies, thus, these lower rates may reflect the lack of interest or prioritization in mental health research in these countries.

+What factors might contribute to this high prevalence of depression in Greenland?
 Since World War II, Greenland has undergone significant social and political transformations.
-This has caused profound changes within the Greenland society, impacting the population’s mental health in both positive and negative ways.
+This has caused profound changes within the Greenland society, impacting the population’s mental health.

 It is worth mentioning a study carried out in 2014 by the WHO, which highlighted gender-specific trends.
 In particular, this survey showed that girls in Greenland reported higher levels of depression, nervousness, and sleep difficulties compared to boys.
 This trend can be corroborated by our data, as seen in Figure 3.

 ![malevsfemale](/assets/images/malevsfemale.png)
 *Figure 3: *

-Notably, the prevalence among females has consistently been approximately twice as high as among males.
+Notably, the prevalence of depression among females has consistently been approximately twice as high as among males.
 However, recent data suggest a promising trend of decreasing the prevalence, indicating potential improved interventions targeting the female population in Greenland.

 Another significant finding from the same survey points towards the heightened vulnerability of younger individuals, being identified as the most susceptible group, facing increased risks associated with depression, substance abuse, and suicidal tendencies.
 This affirmation is supported by Figure 4, which shows the prevalence of depression across different age groups in Greenland in 2017.
 As illustrated, the highest prevalence rate is associated with the population between 20-24 years old.